 This course summarizes key learning throughout the student's program.
 Students apply what they've learned by solving a real-world programming problem.
 This problem-solving exercise encompasses timelines, deadlines, team-building, and communication issues.

-Prerequisite: This course is intended to be completed in the student's last quarter.
+Prerequisite: This course is intended for the student's last quarter.